Kandy-IO/kandy-distant-vdi/mac/README.md

 ### Known Issues
 - No local and remote video seen on video call when the vdi mac recovers from "sleep"  action after 4 minutes. `KAJ-1127`
 - Fullscreen mode with multiple monitors functions best when Mission Control's *Displays have separate Spaces* is set to the default *checked* setting
-- Fullscreen mode functions best when Citrix is configured to use ALL monitors. `KAJ-1314`
+- The remote app window functions best in fullscreen mode when Citrix is configured to use ALL monitors. `KAJ-1314`